 There are many reasons why you may not be growing:

 - You may have plateaued in a specific skill

 - You’re continually suffering from feelings of fatigue, depression, or worry

 - You are walking a path you don’t want to walk

 - There is a lack of deep meaning or challenge in your life

-If you feel you’re not advancing, then you need to embrace this feeling.
+If you feel you’re not advancing, you must embrace this feeling.
 Moments of despair and restlessness can be combated by understanding your feelings, then resolving the issue.
 Do not try to drown out any doubts or fears you hear.
-If you believe you are not improving, then you need to embrace difficulty and restart your self-improvement.
+If you believe you are not improving, you must embrace difficulty and restart your self-improvement.

 How Do You Grow As An Individual?

 Personal growth is crucial to your happiness and the improvement of society.
 Therefore, you can do the following to continue your progress as an individual: